Proportional representation systems for Canada

 - More voter choice

-- Direct election of representatives and accountability to voters.
+- Personal election of representatives and accountability to voters.

 - Almost every vote will count to define the makeup of the legislature.

 - Almost every voter will help elect a representative who shares their values.

 - All regions will have representation in both government and as part of the opposition.